paultheastronomer/betapic/README.md

 [![GPL](https://img.shields.io/badge/license-GNU%20GPLv3-brightgreen.svg)](http://choosealicense.com/licenses/gpl-3.0/)

 This is a collection of python programs used to work with _HST_/COS data.
+It is still very much in progress.

 **create_dat.py** - Converts a .fits file into a .dat file with columns: wavelength, flux, err, net